Advertisement

 What is it like to drive?

 The downside is that with such heavily assisted steering, there’s a distinct lack of connection between you, the car and the road.
-And you never escape the feeling that this is a machine that weighs in excess of two tonnes.
+And you never escape the feeling that this is a car that weighs in excess of two tonnes.

 Advertisement - Page continues below